 The reservation spans 2,093,318 acres, of which 926,000 are Indian-owned.
 This piece of land stretches 110 miles long and 40 miles wide (177 km x 64 km), featuring a mix of tribally owned and Indian-allotted lands.

 The population density is highest along the southern border, near the Missouri River and major transportation routes like U.S. Highway 2 and the Amtrak on Burlington Northern Railroad tracks.
-The Fort Peck Tribes are the largest employer in the region, employing over 350 people.
+The Fort Peck Tribes is the largest employer in the region, employing over 350 people.

-History of the Fort Peck Indian Reservation
+Brief history of the Fort Peck Indian Reservation

 The first notions of the Fort Peck Indian Reservation emerged in the early 1870s as a result of various executive orders by then-President Ulysses S. Grant.